-- Possibly parodied in an episode of the 1980s Teenage Mutant Ninja Turtles TV series, where a television detective mentions she can get fingerprints off a pizza crust.
+- In an episode of the 1980s Teenage Mutant Ninja Turtles TV series, a television detective mentions she can get fingerprints off a pizza crust.
 Even to a child that seemed off somehow.

 - Played with in an episode of Gargoyles where Broadway accidentally shoots Eliza with her gun.
 The police are able to pull a complete set of prints off it, but dismiss them as being "so badly smudged they didn't even look human."

 - The amount of DNA necessary for a speedy, accurate and legally admissible DNA profile of a human being is the amount contained in 120 recently living cells.
 One-hundred-and-twenty!
 The only reason it takes a few days to get a DNA profile in real life from any self-respecting and law abiding forensic laboratory is because the scientists have to critically evaluate the significance of the tissue sample and how and where it was found and sampled.
 Thus, saliva from, say-licking an envelope-is more than enough to get a legally admissible identification.
 Also, the FBI patented a brand of paper that stores DNA samples for at least 14 years without degrading the sample, quite some time ago.

 - Most cases where fingerprints are found on guns.
 There's some dispute about how often fingerprints are found on firearms or ammunition (see this paper for a study finding fingerprints on only 93 of 1,000 firearms tested).
 Examiners have testified in other cases about finding usable prints on between 5% and 50% of recovered firearms, depending on how they were handled at the crime scene.